thephpleague/uri/README.md

 By default `$type` equals `Factory::URL_MUTABLE`.

-The `League\Url\Factory` implements the `League\Url\Interfaces\EncodingInterface`, this interface provides methods to specify how to encode the query string using the following PHP internal constant:
+The `League\Url\Factory` implements the `League\Url\EncodingInterface`, this interface provides methods to specify how to encode the query string using the following PHP internal constant:

 The constants: